apache/kyuubi/docs/deployment/migration-guide.md

 # Kyuubi Migration Guide

+## Upgrading from Kyuubi 1.9 to 1.10

+* Since Kyuubi 1.10, `beeline` is deprecated and will be removed in the future, please use `kyuubi-beeline` instead.

 ## Upgrading from Kyuubi 1.8 to 1.9

 * Since Kyuubi 1.9.0, `kyuubi.session.conf.advisor` can be set as a sequence, Kyuubi supported chaining SessionConfAdvisors.